aws/aws-toolkit-vscode/CONTRIBUTING.md

 -   Use `getLogger()` to log debugging messages, warnings, etc.
     -   Example: `getLogger().error('topic: widget failed: %O', { foo: 'bar', baz: 42 })`
 -   Log messages are written to the extension Output channel, which you can view in vscode by visiting the "Output" panel and selecting `AWS Toolkit Logs` or `Amazon Q Logs`.
--   While viewing the Output channel (`AWS Toolkit Logs` or `Amazon Q Logs`) in vscode:
-    -   Click the "gear" icon to [select a log level](https://github.com/aws/aws-toolkit-vscode/pull/4859) ("Debug", "Info", "Error", …).
-    -   Click the "..." icon to open the log file.
 -   Use the `aws.dev.logfile` setting to set the logfile path to a fixed location, so you can follow and filter logs using shell tools like `tail` and `grep`.
 For example in settings.json,
     ```